 About Colin

-Before returning to Sports Car racing full-time, the standout moved to oval racing when NASCAR’s top team, Roush Fenway Racing, and Ford came calling in 2007.
-Competing in NASCAR’s Truck and Nationwide Series’ Colin accrued wins, poles, and Rookie-of-the-Year honors.
+Prior to returning to Sports Car racing full-time, the standout made the move to oval racing when NASCAR’s top team, Roush Fenway Racing, and Ford came calling in 2007.
+Competing in NASCAR’s Truck and Nationwide Series’ Colin accrued wins, poles and Rookie-of-the-Year honors.

-Colin’s sports car career is decorated with wins at the famed Rolex 24, 12 Hours of Sebring, and Six Hours of Watkins Glen events.
+Colin’s sports car career is a decorated one that includes wins at the famed Rolex 24, 12 Hours of Sebring, Petit Le Mans, and Six Hours of Watkins Glen events.
 With a nod to his former NASCAR days, he’s credited with turning the fastest lap around the Daytona International Speedway oval at 222.971mph in the Ford Ecoboost-powered Daytona Prototype machine with Michael Shank Racing.
 Hand-picked by Ford, Colin’s 40.364-second lap broke Bill Elliott’s previous record carving out another career milestone.

-He’s a fan favorite, has earned the respect of teams, sponsors, and his competitors on and off track, and is a leader in every sense of the word.
+He’s a fan favorite and has earned the respect of teams, sponsors, and his competitors on and off track and is a leader in every sense of the word.

 Continued proven success on the track.

-He has won three 24 Hours of Daytona; the 12 Hours of Sebring; the 6 Hours of Watkins Glen; multiple IMSA Championships as well as finishing on the podium at the 24 Hours of Le Mans and Petit Le Mans.
-19 IMSA WeatherTech poles and 23 IMSA WeatherTech wins.
+He has won four 24 Hours of Daytona including the 2023 overall win in IMSA's GTP class; the 12 Hours of Sebring; the 6 Hours of Watkins Glen; Motul Petit Le Mans; multiple IMSA Championships and captured wins at the 24 Hours of Lemans & in the Asian Le Mans Series in 2023.
+20 IMSA WeatherTech poles and 26 IMSA WeatherTech wins.

 2022 IMSA LMP3 Champion and back-to-back IMSA PC Champions in 2015 and 2016 with CORE autosport.
 Finished second in overall IMSA DPi Championship points in 2018.